Joao-vap/Joao-vap.github.io/_posts/2024-07-16-FourrierDrawing.md

  style="display: block;
  margin: auto; width: 50%;"/>

  The only thing remaining now is to take the time series and apply the Fourrier Transform.
 This is done in [Fourrier Transform](/files/posts/Fourrier/FourrierTransform.py).
-We won't go through the implementation of the series calculation but will use numpy to that for us better than I ever could. in this way we ge a function that render such as the GIF displayed above.
+We won't go through the implementation of the series calculation.
+Instead, we will use numpy to that for us better than I ever could.
+In this way we get a function of sines and cosines that render such as the GIF displayed above.

 Some Results
 ====